 The piece profiles the project, its positive impact, and how students were integrated into the design process.
-It also features commentary from Design Principal Robert Benson: “Allowing students to choose between alternate body positions fosters creativity and collaboration.
+It also features commentary from our design team.
+“Allowing students to choose between alternate body positions fosters creativity and collaboration.
 We designed the spaces in the same spirit of mobility.
 Students move from space to space, lesson to lesson throughout the day and there is no stagnation sitting for hours in a single space.
 The architecture creates a physical outlet for the innate needs of child physiology.”

 The full article is available online.
 Below is another key excerpt:

 To physically embody the openness and trust that students should feel when stepping into the school, CannonDesign created a light-filled colorful town square full of moveable foam furniture, tables and chairs.
 Clerestory ribbon windows, built across the sloping shed roof, both ensure safety and give the interior corridor daylight.
-According to Benson, the village’s design evokes the form and massing the overall architecture – an elongated structure with a facade of extruded angular walls.
+The village’s design evokes the form and massing the overall architecture—an elongated structure with a facade of extruded angular walls.
 Low-lying windows punctuate the gray brick so kids can see the colorful interior before entering each day.
 These elements help them break down the scale of the building.”